camelgod/playnite-setup-guide/README.md

 The batch argument will make PCSX2 close instantly when exiting the game.

-Inside the PCSX2 Settings, set a hotkey for "Exit Virtual Machine" to return to Playnite.
+Inside the PCSX2 Settings, I have set my touchpad clickdown (ps4 controller) to launch "Pause Menu", where I can exit the game to return to Playnite.

+You can also set the "Exit Virtual Machine" to directly close the game.

 ### Sega Dreamcast